 Fine Arts electives meet every day for one semester.
-Each course makes up half of one of the eight periods in your student's day.
 Students can choose to take all or none of the Fine Arts electives.
 Parkway South Middle offers the following Fine Arts electives:

 - Theatre Production: The Play's the Thing - Visual Arts Focus